Apply for Help

 Who can apply?

 We take referrals and applications for financial support from professionals who have knowledge of the bereaved family and their circumstances.

-The essential question before requesting our assistance is to ask if the family can get a payment from the Government's Funeral Social Fund.
-This is possible if the family is on certain benefits - see below for details.
+The essential question before requesting our assistance is to ask if the family can get a payment from the Government’s Funeral Expenses Payment.
+This is possible if the family is on certain benefits – see below for details.

-Please Note: The Child Funeral Charity cannot help families who will receive a payment from the Social Fund.
-However, there are many families who do not qualify for Social Fund payments, or any other help, in these situations, we help as much as we can.
+Please Note: We cannot help families who will receive help through the Government’s Funeral Expenses Payment.
+However, there are many families who do not qualify and we help as much as we can.

 All applications will be treated in the strictest confidence.

 How to apply

 As soon as you are made aware that family might require assistance then simply complete the application form below and send it to us.
 Ideally, this should be before any funeral arrangements are made.
 Please provide all details including all costs that are known.
 Please also note those items we will not fund.